-- A diploma of secondary (or higher) education completed in Australia, Canada (except for French-language programmes in Canada), Germany, Ireland, Malta, New Zealand, Singapore, the United Kingdom, the United States or South Africa - a grade 8 in English at Dutch VWO, or - passed a TOEFL Internet-based test with a minimum score 100, or - an IETLS Academic test with an overall score of 7.0, or - obtained a Cambridge C2 or C1 Certificate(Proficiency: CPE or Advanced: CAE) with an overall score of 185, or - a European Baccalaureate English Language 1, or - a European Baccalaureate English Language 2, with aside the subject English 2L, at least 4 other courses taught in English, other than Ethics/Religion and Physical Education, during the last cycle (years 6&7), or - A full English-taught International Baccalaureate Diploma, or - An International Baccalaureate with English A at Higher Level, or - a Diplôme du Baccalauréat Général Option International American/English section, or - a Zeugnis der Allgemeinen Hochschulreife with a final English grade of at least 13, or - National Senior Certificate (UMALUSI or IEB) with English as home or first language, or - Maltese Matriculation Certificate from the University of Malta, or - Singapore three H2-Levels combined with O/N-Levels - Proficiency in mathematics.16 Please refer to the list of mathematics requirements on the Admissions web page of the College17 - Overall academic strength across multiple academic subjects and domains of activity as demonstrated in the application materials (CV, motivation letter, diploma 18/transcripts, recommendation letter) and if applicable interview;
+- A diploma of secondary (or higher) education completed in Australia, Canada (except for French-language programmes in Canada), Ireland, Malta, New Zealand, Singapore, the United Kingdom, the United States or South Africa. .
+This includes diplomas that are issued by schools/institutions from the above-mentioned countries that are located elsewhere but are accredited as part of the education system in the above-mentioned countries if obtained after having attended for at least 2 years. - a grade 8 in English at Dutch VWO, or - A grade 8 in English at VWO Diploma from Aruba, St. Maarten or Curaçao, or - passed a TOEFL Internet-based test with a minimum score 100, where each separate constituent score must be at least 20, or - an IETLS Academic test with an overall score of 7.0, where each separate constituent score must be at least 6.0, or - obtained a Cambridge C2 or C1 Certificate(Proficiency: CPE or Advanced: CAE) with an overall score of 185, where each separate constituent score must be at least 169, or - a European Baccalaureate English Language 1, or - a European Baccalaureate English Language 2, with aside the subject English 2L, at least 4 other courses taught in English, other than Ethics/Religion and Physical Education, during the last cycle (years 6&7), or - A full English-taught International Baccalaureate Diploma, or - An International Baccalaureate with English A at Higher Level, or - A Diplôme de Baccalauréat Français International (BFI) ) language section Anglais (Brittannique/Américain), or - a Zeugnis der Allgemeinen Hochschulreife with a final English grade of at least 13, or - National Senior Certificate (UMALUSI or IEB) with English as home or first language, or - Maltese Matriculation Certificate from the University of Malta, or - Singapore three H2-Levels combined with O/N-Levels.

+Proficiency in mathematics. $^{16}$ Please refer to the list of mathematics requirements on the Admissions web page of the College $^{17}$

+Overall academic strength across multiple academic subjects and domains of activity as demonstrated in the application materials (CV, motivation letter, diploma /transcripts, recommendation letter) and - if applicable - interview;